Learnuel1/Learnuel-cake/README.md

 ## FEATURES
 Learnuelcake have the following pages

-- Home
+#### Home
- This is the landing page and should be catchy for user having a slider section followed by cake gallery of at lest 6 t0 8 cake pictures.
+ - This is the landing page and should be catchy for user having a slider section followed by cake gallery of at lest 6 t0 8 cake pictures.

- - About
+ #### About
- This section should display handful information about the business along with brief history of the organization and one or two images.
+ - This section should display handful information about the business along with brief history of the organization and one or two images.

-- FAG
+#### FAG
-This section provide answers to frequently asked questions (FAG), not less than 10 question regarding buying cake from Learnuelcake.
+- This section provide answers to frequently asked questions (FAG), not less than 10 question regarding buying cake from Learnuelcake.

-- Contact
+#### Contact
-This page shows a means for contacting the enterprise, it should be catchy as well.
+- This page shows a means for contacting the enterprise, it should be catchy as well.

-- Shop
+#### Shop
-This page use display main pictures of cake in different patten and combinations.
+- This page use display main pictures of cake in different patten and combinations.

+#### Services
+- This section have a list of the various service rendered by Learnuelcake with some accompanying pictures.
 ### SITE CONTENT
 visit the document through the link before writeup/content for the various pages. https://docs.google.com/document/d/1uPv70xpD21QltyZk6ziUHoFeq1cOAD3A-XE82bqJTcM/edit?usp=sharing